hsimpson/vscode-glsllint/README.md

 - `glsllint.supportedLangsWithStringLiterals`: VSCode language id's to support for string literal validation
 - `glsllint.linkShader`: Link all input files together to form a single module ('-l' option for glslangValidator, used for includes)
 - `glsllint.useIncludeDirOfFile`: Add `-I[DIR_OF_FILE]` to the glslangValidator command
+- `glsllint.languageSettings.[LANGID]`: Settings per language VScode language ID, there are built in configurations for JS, JSX, TS, TSX and ELM.
+See below

 ```json
 "glsllint.additionalStageAssociations": {